-Two years ago I considered NFL Combine one of my favorite weekends of the year.
+Two years ago I considered the NFL Combine as one of my favorite weekends of the year.
 The drama, the anticipation, the story lines, all had me glued to the television screen.
 Now I'm not sure if I care anymore.

 Sure, it's interesting to see how fast, quick and strong the future stars of the NFL may seem, but will a 4.3 40 mean you'll fly past every cornerback?
 Will a high rep count on the bench mean you'll block any defensive tackle?
 Absolutely not.